pursuit-curriculum/unit-full-stack-web-development/express-sql-delete-update/README.md

 ## Learning Objectives

-- Create a model file connected to a database that can update a specific row in a table, and remove a specific row from a table.
+- Create a model file connected to a database that can update a specific row in a table and remove a particular row from a table.
 - Handle asynchronous errors within a controller file and respond from the server appropriately.
 - Use asynchronous code within a controller file to respond to client requests with persisted data.

-Continue previous lesson.
+Continue the previous lesson.

 ## Delete